Fitzpa/Modern-JavaScript/README.md

 # Modern-JavaScript

-## Mediator Pattern
+## State Pattern
 ### Definition
-Define an object that encapsulates how a set of objects interact.
-Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
+Allow an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

 Frequency of use (in JavaScript): medium low

 ### Summary
-The Mediator pattern provides central authority over a group of objects by encapsulating how these objects interact.
-This model is useful for scenarios where there is a need to manage complex conditions in which every object is aware of any state change in any other object in the group.

-The Mediator patterns are useful in the development of complex forms.
-Take for example a page in which you enter options to make a flight reservation.
-A simple Mediator rule would be: you must enter a valid departure date, a valid return date, the return date must be after the departure date, a valid departure airport, a valid arrival airport, a valid number of travelers, and only then the Search button can be activated.

-Another example of Mediator is that of a control tower on an airport coordinating arrivals and departures of airplanes.
+The State pattern provides state-specific logic to a limited set of objects in which each object represents a particular state.
+This is best explained with an example.

+Say a customer places an online order for a TV.
+While this order is being processed it can in one of many states: New, Approved, Packed, Pending, Hold, Shipping, Completed, or Canceled.
+If all goes well the sequence will be New, Approved, Packed, Shipped, and Completed.
+However, at any point something unpredictable may happen, such as no inventory, breakage, or customer cancelation.
+If that happens the order needs to be handled appropriately.

+Applying the State pattern to this scenario will provide you with 8 State objects, each with its own set of properties (state) and methods (i.e. the rules of acceptable state transitions).
+State machines are often implemented using the State pattern.
+These state machines simply have their State objects swapped out with another one when a state transition takes place.

+Two other examples where the State pattern is useful include: vending machines that dispense products when a correct combination of coins is entered, and elevator logic which moves riders up or down depending on certain complex rules that attempt to minimize wait and ride times.

 ### Example
-In the example code we have four participants that are joining in a chat session by registering with a Chatroom (the Mediator).
-Each participant is represented by a Participant object.
-Participants send messages to each other and the Chatroom handles the routing.

-This example is simple, but other complex rules could have been added, such as a 'junk filter' to protect participants from receiving junk messages.
+Our example is a traffic light (i.e. TrafficLight object) with 3 different states: Red, Yellow and Green, each with its own set of rules.
+The rules go like this: Say the traffic light is Red.
+After a delay the Red state changes to the Green state.
+Then, after another delay, the Green state changes to the Yellow state.
+After a very brief delay the Yellow state is changed to Red.
+And on and on.

+It is important to note that it is the State object that determines the transition to the next state.
+And it is also the State object that changes the current state in the TrafficLight -- not the TrafficLight itself.

+For demonstration purposes, a built-in counter limits the number of state changes, or else the program would run indefinitely.

 The log function is a helper which collects and displays results.

-`var Participant = function(name) {
+`var TrafficLight = function () {
-    this.name = name;
+    var count = 0;
+    var currentState = new Red(this);

+    this.change = function (state) {
+        // limits number of changes
+        if (count++ >= 10) return;
-    this.chatroom = null;
+        currentState = state;
+        currentState.go();
     };

-Participant.prototype = {
+    this.start = function () {
-    send: function(message, to) {
-        this.chatroom.send(message, this, to);
-    },
-    receive: function(message, from) {
-        log.add(from.name + " to " + this.name + ": " + message);
-    }
+        currentState.go();
     };

-var Chatroom = function() {
-    var participants = {};

-    return {

-        register: function(participant) {
-            participants[participant.name] = participant;
-            participant.chatroom = this;
-        },

-        send: function(message, from, to) {
-            if (to) {                      // single message
-                to.receive(message, from);
-            } else {                       // broadcast message
-                for (key in participants) {
-                    if (participants[key] !== from) {
-                        participants[key].receive(message, from);
 }

+var Red = function (light) {
+    this.light = light;

+    this.go = function () {
+        log.add("Red --> for 1 minute");
+        light.change(new Green(light));
     }
+};

+var Yellow = function (light) {
+    this.light = light;

+    this.go = function () {
+        log.add("Yellow --> for 10 seconds");
+        light.change(new Red(light));
     }
+};

+var Green = function (light) {
+    this.light = light;

+    this.go = function () {
+        log.add("Green --> for 1 minute");
+        light.change(new Yellow(light));
     }
 };
-};

 // log helper

-var log = (function() {
+var log = (function () {
     var log = "";

     return {
-        add: function(msg) { log += msg + "\n"; },
+        add: function (msg) { log += msg + "\n"; },
-        show: function() { alert(log); log = ""; }
+        show: function () { alert(log); log = ""; }
     }
 })();

 function run() {
-    var yoko = new Participant("Yoko");
-    var john = new Participant("John");
-    var paul = new Participant("Paul");
-    var ringo = new Participant("Ringo");

-    var chatroom = new Chatroom();
+    var light = new TrafficLight();
-    chatroom.register(yoko);
-    chatroom.register(john);
-    chatroom.register(paul);
-    chatroom.register(ringo);

-    yoko.send("All you need is love.");
-    yoko.send("I love you John.");
-    john.send("Hey, no need to broadcast", yoko);
-    paul.send("Ha, I heard that!");
-    ringo.send("Paul, what do you think?", paul);
+    light.start();

     log.show();
 }`

-### Read More About The Mediator Pattern [Here](https://www.dofactory.com/javascript/mediator-design-pattern)
+### Read More About The State Pattern [Here](https://www.dofactory.com/javascript/mediator-state-pattern)